Sonny Knight: Biography

-Knight was unable to follow it up, although he continued to record for Dot.
+Knight was unable to follow it up successfully, although he continued to record for Dot.
 He also worked as a session pianist in Los Angeles, on records by Sandy Nelson and others, and recorded for small labels including Original Sound, Fifo, and World Pacific.
-In the early 1960s he recorded for the Aura label, and in 1964 his song "If You Want This Love" reached no.71 on the pop chart; its follow-up "Love Me As Though There Were No Tomorrow" reached no.100.
+In the early 1960s he recorded for the Aura label, and in 1964 his song "If You Want This Love" reached no. 71 on the pop chart; its follow-up "Love Me As Though There Were No Tomorrow" reached no. 100.
 He gave up his recording career in the mid 1960s, moving in the 1970s to live in Hawaii, where he continued to sing in nightclubs.

 In 1981, credited as Joseph C. Smith, his novel The Day the Music Died was published by Grove Press.
 It was based on his own experiences in the music business in the 1950s, and received generally good reviews, remaining in print for over 25 years.
 Rock critic Greil Marcus, in his book Dead Elvis, wrote that:"[it is] the bitterest book ever written about how rock'n'roll came to be and what it turned into; its theme is racism....[W]hat really interests Smith is how a rich version of American black culture is transformed into a horrible, enormously profitable white parody of itself: as white labels sign black artists only to ensure their oblivion and keep those blacks they can't control penned up in the ghetto of the black charts; as white America, faced with something good, responds with a poison that will ultimately ruin even honest men...
 There is no question that much of what Smith describes took place....
 But.. driven by its bitterness, Smith's story runs away from itself..."